TheMrIron2/DeSmuME-PSP/README.md

 ## Background

 DSonPSP was a proof of concept DS emulator for PSP by Yoshihiro.
 It was based on what is now ancient 2006/2007 Desmume code, and as a result it is very slow and most titles don't work very well.
-A few versions were released, up to beta v0.7; this repository is based on the source code available for 0.7, thanks to: https://github.com/BenNottelling/DSonPSP
+A few versions were released, up to beta v0.7; this repository is based on the last publicly available source code, for 0.6.

 ## Programming